-Chapter 2: Developing capacities for food security and nutrition
+Developing capacities for nutrition

-The AFSeN-A Strategic Plan's Strategic Objective (SO) 9, Action Area 9.7.1. proposes the assessment of existing institutional, administrative, and technical capacities, requirements and gaps, followed by the development and implementation of a capacity development plan for institutional and human (administrative, technical and managerial) capacities and for the mobilization of the required resources.
-SO 9 (Action Area 9.3.2.) also proposed assessment investment to build capacities for innovations, which will need to be specified further during the inception phase.
-This chapter should help to implement the activities as proposed in the logframe (Annex 2) and the activity matrix.
+AFSeN-A's SO 9, Action Area 9.7.1. proposes the assessment of existing institutional, administrative and technical capacities, requirements and gaps, followed by the development and implementation of a capacity development plan for institutional, human (administrative, technical and managerial) capacities and for the mobilisation of the required resources.
+SO 9 (Action Area 9.3.2.) also proposed assessment investment to build capacities for innovations, which will need to be specified further during the orientation phase.
+The actual chapter should help to implement the activities proposed at the logframe.
 A detailed and quantified implementation plan will be developed during the first year of implementation.

-The AFSeN-A capacity development needs required for the operationalization of this Plan can be broadly categorized into those pertaining to nutrition-specific and related health interventions, those pertaining to a wider set of nutrition-sensitive actions in sectors other than health, and those pertaining to nutrition governance and coordination structures, as well as cross-cutting measures, such as building capacities for a gender-sensitive approach.
+The AFSeN-A Capacity Development needs required for the operationalisation of this plan can be broadly categorised into those pertaining to nutrition specific and related health interventions, those pertaining to a wider set of nutrition sensitive actions in sectors other than health, and those pertaining to nutrition governance and coordination structures.
 The following chapter broadly outlines steps that will be taken to address capacity needs in each of these three areas respectively.

-Nutrition-specific capacity development
+Nutrition specific capacity development

-Nutrition-specific and related health interventions outlined in this Strategic Plan will be delivered utilizing and building upon the capacity of existing service delivery structures, where possible, and on new service delivery structures, where needed.
-Those in place for delivery are the IMAM, CBNP, basic package of health services (BPHS) and the essential package of health services (EPHS).
+Nutrition specific and related health interventions outlined in this strategy will be delivered utilising and building upon the capacity of existing service delivery structures where possible and on new service delivery structures where needed.
+Those in place for delivery are the IMAM, CBNP, BPHS and the EPHS.

-There are no dedicated education or training institutions for training of professionals in nutrition, but the MoPH has been working with development partners and received support for extracurricular and in-service classrooms and field-based trainings of health professionals.
-Guidelines that are already developed but may need to be further built upon are: the IMAM and CBNP guidelines supported by UNICEF; the nutrition guidelines for a new cadre of Nutrition Counsellors supported by IHSAN/USAID; guidelines for in-patient treatment of severe acute malnutrition (SAM) supported by the WHO; Food-Based Dietary Guidelines (FBDG); and those guidelines used to train professionals in the health and other related sectors, supported by the FAO.
+There are no dedicated education or training institutions for training of professionals in nutrition, but MOPHS has been working with development partners and received support for extra-curricular and in-service classrooms and field-based trainings of health professionals.
+Guidelines developed already and to further build on, are the IMAM and CBNP guidelines, supported by UNICEF, the nutrition guideline for new cadre of Nutrition Counsellors supported by IHSAN/USAID, guidelines for in-patient treatment of SAM supported by WHO and Food Based Dietary Guidelines (FBDG), used to train professional of the health as well as related sectors, supported by FAO.